 Reflecting on how privileged we have been for the opportunity of this journey into the ancient Mayan underworld, we retrace our path back out of the cave the way we came.
 Finally, our time as troglodytes ends when we re-emerge into the dappled daylight of the jungle, and back into the known world where we belong.
 Actun Tunichil Muknal is an exhilarating travel highlight we won’t be forgetting anytime soon!

-We understand that the ATM is currently in the process of becoming a World Heritage Site, and feel fortunate to have seen it before this happens, as surely things will change.
-Contemplating our brilliant but tiring day during the drive back we realize it’s ‘beer o’clock’, and suddenly have an urge to make a pit stop and congregate with a couple of Belikan beers.
+We understand the ATM is currently in the process of becoming a World Heritage Site, and feel fortunate to have seen it before this happens, as surely things will change.
+Contemplating our commendation-worthy day during the drive back, we realize it’s ‘beer o’clock’, and suddenly have an urge to make a pit stop and congregate with a couple of Belikan beers.
 After all, without a few brewskis the world just can’t spin.

 Our Bullet Tree Falls hut is dark and dank with amenities pitifully few, plus it’s a three mile walk into town for food.
 Getting any sleep here is more than a little ‘ruff’ with the plenitude of village canines participating in nightly bark-mitzvahs.
 Also, the shower is busted and there’s no air con, hot water, or soap.
 We try ignoring our predicament, but two long nights of battling battalions of bloodthirsty mosquitos has taken things to a whole new level of suck, and we end the suffer-fest by buh-byeing our Satan inspired hut.